Nordstrom/sensu-handler-awsdecomm/README.md

 Features
 --------
-* Checks state of node in AWS
+* Checks state of node in AWS (can handle multiple AWS accounts if need be)
 * Decomission of node from Sensu
 * Email on failure or success of decommission
 * Handles normal resolve/create keepalive events when decomm is not needed